Twombs/GOGcli-GUI/README.md

 Game title entry tagging (with comments) now implemented.

 Compare options added and 'Manifest Comparison Report' GUI.

+CDKeys and DLCs are now detected and recorded for checking.

 See the Wiki link above, for more information and a tutorial.